alvenwong/MicroBPF/README.md

     <td>  </td>
   </tr>
 </table>
-* Currently uBPF is just deployed on AWS EC2 instances.
+* Currently, uBPF is just deployed on AWS EC2 instances.
 The default setting of EC2 VMs has no QDISC layer. <p>
 <br>

 ## The network latency
 To measure the network latency in VMs, uBPF timestamps SKB in eth_type_trans() and sends the metrics to a specific node to calculate the network latency.
 A better way to measure the network latency is to timestamp in the NIC driver, while the AWS VMs have no NIC driver.
 We will add this feature for physical machines soon. <p>

 ## The application layer latency
 This table shows the kernel functions for measuring the application layer latencies.<p>

 <table>